MightyOrm/Mighty/docs/docs/differences-from-massive.md

 ## Table meta-data

-- `Schema` is now called `TableMetaData` (the word 'schema' was potentially misleading on those DB systems where it also means something like 'namespace')
+- `Schema` is now called `TableMetaData` (the word 'schema' for table meta data was potentially misleading on those databases where a table's schema already means something like 'owner', or 'namespace')
 - `DefaultValue(columnName)` is now called `GetColumnDefault(columnName)`
 - `Prototype` is replaced by `New()`
 - `CreateFrom(collection)` is replaced by `NewFrom(obj)` (where `obj` can be a `NameValueCollection` as before, but now can also be any other sensible way of specifying a name-value set)

 ## Validation

-- Automatic pre-validation before CRUD actions is off by default in Mighty, set `PrevalidationType = Prevalidation.Full` (or `Prevalidation.Lazy`) on your validator class to enable it
+- Automatic pre-validation before [CRUD actions](crud-actions) (save, insert, update, delete) is off by default in Mighty, set `PrevalidationType = Prevalidation.Full` (or `Prevalidation.Lazy`) on your validator class to enable it
 - All validation is now done via overridable methods in the `Mighty.Validation.Validator` class, not in the `MightyOrm` class itself.
 If you need validation you should create your own `Validator` subclass, overriding the methods which you need, and pass an instance of it to the constructor of `MightyOrm`
 - `IsValid(item)` now returns a `List<object>` of errors (this is intentionally a `List`, not an `IList`).
 Each object is one error; the error objects are typically strings, but you get to decide this in your validation class.
 So `db.IsValid(item).Errors.Count == 0` checks for no errors (and `IsValid` can return the reported errors immediately, without storing them in a shared variable which might potentially be overwritten by other calls to the same instance of Mighty)
   - As in Massive, you may well not be calling `IsValid(item)` directly anyway, since validation is called automatically during CRUD operations